codepath/android_guides/Android-Bootcamp-Cliffnotes.md

 Cliffnotes are references giving you the "most important" Android topics with brief explanations and relevant code snippets.
-The idea here is to distill the concepts down to shorter cliffnotes so you don't have to "read the book":
+The idea here is to distill the concepts down to shorter cliffnotes so you don't have to "read the book".

 ### Week 1 - Fundamentals and Views